benbahrenburg/benCoding.AlarmManager/README.md

 You can also provide a millisecond value to schedule your own repeat frequency.

 <h3>cancelAlarmNotification</h3>
-This method cancels the alarm linked to the requestCode provided when calling the addAlarmNotification method.
+This method cancels the alarm linked to the requestCode provided when calling the cancelAlarmNotification method.

 <b>Below parameters:</b>
 * (int)(Required) Provide an int with the requestCode used when creating the Alarm